 If you’ve decided you want to switch financial advisors, it’s important to understand all the relevant steps to ensure a seamless transition.

 Changing advisors is typically fairly straightforward.
 The change entails notifying your current advisor and signing an agreement with your new firm.
-There shouldn’t be any additional costs associated with the switch, however, there may be costs involved with any changes in recommended products.
+There shouldn’t be any additional costs associated with the switch, however, there may be costs involved with any changes in recommended products or strategies.

-While you’re at it, it also might be a good time to reevaluate your current strategy and see if your new advisor has any new ideas or investment opportunities.
+While you’re at it, it also might be a good time to re-evaluate your current strategy and see if your new advisor has any new strategy ideas or investment opportunities.

 Yield Financial Planning Is Here To Help